 In order to show the second claim consider the eigenvalue decomposition $Z= \sum_{i=1}^n \lambda_i v_i v_i^T $.
 We compute that

-where in the second inequality we used the spectral-to-spectral restricted isometry property, which holds due to the first part of this proof.
-This finishes the proof of the second statement. \end{proof}
+where in the second inequality we used the spectral-to-spectral restricted isometry property (with $r=1$), which holds due to the first part of this proof.
+This finishes the proof of the second statement.